Brent East: History

 The constituency was created in 1974 and was first contested at the February general election of that year.
 It was held by Reg Freeson from 1974 to 1987, then by Ken Livingstone (following the abolition of the Greater London Council, of which he was leader, in 1986).

 An ethnically diverse area, it was previously one of the Labour Party's safest seats in London.
 In 1971, 19.3% were non-White.
-In 1981, 30% of the constiuency were non-White.
-The constituency had the highest concentration of Irish born people in 1981.
+In 1981, 30% of the constituency were non-White.
+The constituency had the highest concentration (10.5% of the population) of Irish born people in 1981.

 After Livingstone was expelled from the Labour Party for standing as an independent candidate for Mayor of London in 2000, he represented the constituency as an independent until standing down as an MP in 2001 to concentrate on his position as Mayor.
 Labour regained the seat at the 2001 general election, with Paul Daisley holding the seat until his death two years later.

 The resulting Brent East by-election was held on 18 September 2003, with the 2003 Invasion of Iraq as a background.
 Labour lost the seat to Sarah Teather of the Liberal Democrats, with a considerable 29% swing, having come from a distant third place in 2001.
 Teather retained the seat at the 2005 general election, with a majority of 2,712 votes and a swing of 30.7% from Labour to the Liberal Democrats compared to the previous general election.